openhwgroup/cva6/mk/uvmt/README.md

 | CV_SW_PREFIX         | Prefix of the SW toolchain installation. |

 **Notes:**
-1. A toolchain is required for running any tests in the core-v-verif environments.
+1. A toolchain is required for running any tests in the core-v-verif environments, see below for more detail.
 2. If CV_CORE is not set, running a simulation from the `<core>/sim/uvmt` directory will automatically set it to "core".

 A toolchain is comprised of a set of executables (e.g. gcc, objcopy, etc.) each of which typically has a path of the form `$(CV_SW_TOOLCHAIN)/bin/$(CV_SW_PREFIX)`.